dcolli23/jgrapht/README.md

 - [License](#license)

 # About
-Grapht is a python package meant to make the usage of complex JSON trees for file I/O as painless as possible.
+jGrapht is a python package meant to make the usage of complex JSON trees for file I/O as painless as possible.
 There is support for data type verification of leaves in the JSON tree, specification of default values if no value is specified, flattening of the structure, and reversing the flattening of the structure.

 # Usage
 This software is meant to be used as a Python package.

 ### Installation
-Installation of Grapht is simple.
-To begin working with Grapht, simply clone the Grapht repository and import the Grapht package as normal.
+Installation of jGrapht is simple.
+To begin working with jGrapht, simply clone the jGrapht repository and import the jGrapht package as normal.

 # Development
-Thank you for considering contributing to the Grapht project!
+Thank you for considering contributing to the jGrapht project!
 Please contact Dylan Colli at dylanfrankcolli@gmail.com.

-Grapht uses the [PyTest](https://docs.pytest.org/en/latest/index.html) framework for validation of functionality.
+jGrapht uses the [PyTest](https://docs.pytest.org/en/latest/index.html) framework for validation of functionality.
 PyTest is not part of Python's standard library and thus needs to be installed before validation of changes can be done.
 To do so, visit [this page](https://docs.pytest.org/en/latest/getting-started.html) to install PyTest.

 ### Validation Tests
 It is important to validate any code before it is committed (and develop new validation tests as appropriate!).
 To run a full validation test for the project, execute the following from the project's root directory: